Ruff9/kata_ruby_setup/README.md

 $ docker run --mount type=bind,source="$(pwd)",target=/app -it kata-ruby-"$(date +%F)"
 ```

-Guard is launched, you can write code and specs will be launched.
+Guard is launched, you can write code and specs will run.